saturncloud/examples/examples/r-api/README.md

 Go to Advanced Settings -> Start Script.
 Add following :

-sh /home/jovyan/git-repos/Dashboard/startup-script.sh
+`Rscript setup.R`

 Now `setup.R` will be executed when the deployment is started, which installs plumber and dplyr.
-With this you are ready to deploy your API by pressing the green start button on the resource page of the deployment.

 ![script](https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/script.png "doc-image")